Are you concerned that someone you care about is experiencing abuse? The first step is to know the warning signs, which can include:

 Acknowledge that they are in a very difficult and scary situation, be supportive and listen.

 Let them know that the abuse is not their fault.
 Reassure them that they are not alone and that there is help and support out there.
 It may be difficult for them to talk about the abuse.
 Let them know that you are available to help whenever they may need it.
 What they need most is someone who will believe and listen.

 Respect your friend or family member’s decisions.
 There are many reasons why victims stay in abusive relationships.
 They may leave and return to the relationship many times—it takes someone on average 7 times to finally leave.
 Do not criticize their decisions or try to guilt them.
 They will need your support even more during those times.

 If they end the relationship, continue to be supportive of them.

 Even though the relationship was abusive, your friend or family member may still feel sad and lonely once it is over.
 They will need time to mourn the loss of the relationship and will especially need your support at that time.

 Encourage them to participate in activities outside of the relationship with friends and family.

 Support is critical and the more they feel supported by people who care for them, the easier it will be for them to take the steps necessary to get and stay safe away from their abusive partner.
-Remember that you can call the 24-hour confidential helpline to find local support groups and information on staying safe.
+If you or someone you love needs to talk or be connected to resources, please call the Richmond Regional Hotline at (804) 612-6126.

 Information Provided By: National Domestic Violence Hotline